Stripe valued at $35bn after raising an additional $250m from backers

 The Collison brothers are estimated to be worth about $2.1 billion each, according to Forbes.

-Stripe is also heavily focused on opportunities arising from strong customer authentication (SCA) compliance.
-This is new legislation that comes into effect in September which requires businesses to build an extra layer of authentication into online card payments.
+Stripe is currently heavily focused on opportunities arising from strong customer authentication (SCA) compliance.
+This is new European-wide legislation that requires businesses to build an extra layer of authentication into online card payments.

 As part of its efforts in this space Stripe has developed its own services and also recently acquired Irish fintech start-up Touchtech Payments, a company that provides advanced SCA technology for start-ups such as N26 and TransferWise, as well as more traditional financial institutions.